-Investing through a broker would allow access to borrowers which may not be accessible directly.
+Investing through a broker allows access to borrowers which may not be accessible directly.
 Brokers furnish an introduction to available funds and provide information and facilitate the administration of opening accounts.
-It is proposed to open an account with Insignis Cash, a deposit platform authorised by the FCA for the provision of payment services.
+Sevenoaks Town Council has an account on the Insignis Platform, which is a deposit platform authorised by the FCA for the provision of payment services.
 This will permit access to a wider range of authorised borrowers.